John A. List: Environmental economics

 List has published research on the impact of environmental regulation on economic production and on endangered species.
 List's research has also focused on testing non-market valuation mechanisms in the field frequently used in contingent valuation and in testing different incentives to promote environmentally friendly technology adoption.
-He also teaches in Kiel University Research Institute in summer 2017 where he developed ideas on non-market valuation using field experiments.

 Charitable giving

 List has also brought social preferences and value of public goods to the marketplace by testing determinants of charitable giving.
 List has found that a number of the traditional techniques in the philanthropy world are not well understood.
 For example, the higher the announced seed money the more people give.
 Also, matching grants increase giving, but it doesn't matter if the match is 1:1 or 3:1.
 List has also found that giving is easily influenced by incentives that discount the importance of altruism in motivating giving.
 For example, List has found that beauty and social pressure are important motivators for giving.
 In an experiment through a solicitation mailed to 300,000 households in Alaska, List found that people are more likely to give because they want to feel good, rather than from pure altruism.

 Some of his field experimental work on charitable fundraising were highlighted in The New York Times Magazine.
 In a 2009 Crain's Chicago Business article, List is referred to as a "rock star" in the area of philanthropy.
 In his role as Visiting Robert F. Hartsook Chair in Fundraising at Indiana's Lilly School of Philanthropy, he works to apply academic research for the benefit of fundraising practitioners.
 He also serves as principal investigator for the Science of Philanthropy Initiative.